 \begin{theorem} For all $\kappa > 0$, there exists $\eps_1,\eps_2 > 0$ and $k \in \N$ such that the following holds.
 Let $\mu$ be any probability measure on $[1/2,1]^d$ and $N \in \N$ large enough.
 Assume $\mu(x : v\cdot x \in B(y,\rho)) \lesssim \rho^{\kappa}$ for all $\rho \in [1/N,1/N^{\eps_1}]$, $y \in \R$ and $v \in \mathbb{S}^{d-1}$.
 Then for all $\xi \in \R$, $|\xi| \approx N$:

 \end{theorem}

-The proof of Theorem \ref{thm:discretisedRd} relied on a sum-product theorem on real Lie groups by He and de Saxc\'e \cite{HdS18}.
-Thus the $\R$-split condition of the Zariski closure of $\Gamma$ is essential in verifying the projective non-concentration condition.
-In dimensions $2$ and $3$, this $\R$-split condition Zariski closure is unnecessary, and we only need irreducibility of $\Gamma$ and non-compactness of the image of $\Gamma$ in $\mathrm{PGL}(d,\R)$ to guarantee polynomial decay, e.g. dimension $2$ these always imply Zariski density of $\Gamma$.
-When we go to dimensions $d \geq 4$, one can construct examples that demonstrate that non-compactness of the image is not enough \cite[Remark 1.2]{JialunSahlsten2}, so it remains an interesting open problem to try to improve Theorem \ref{thm:LiSahlstenRdpower}:
+The proof of Theorem \ref{thm:discretisedRd} relied on a sum-product theorem on real Lie groups by He and de Saxc\'e \cite{HdS18} from 2018.
+Thus the $\R$-split condition of the Zariski closure of $\Gamma$ is essential in checking the projective non-concentration condition.
+In dimensions $2$ and $3$, this $\R$-split condition of the Zariski closure is unnecessary, and we only need irreducibility of $\Gamma$ and non-compactness of the image of $\Gamma$ in $\mathrm{PGL}(d,\R)$ to guarantee polynomial decay.
+For example, in dimension $2$, these conditions always imply Zariski density of $\Gamma$.
+When we go to dimensions $d \geq 4$, one can construct examples that demonstrate that non-compactness of the image is not enough \cite[Remark 1.2]{JialunSahlsten2}, so it remains an interesting open problem to classify self-affine Rajchman measures:

 \begin{problem} Provide an algebraic characterisation for self-affine iterated function systems that lead to every self-affine measure to be Rajchman with polynomial Fourier decay. \end{problem}

 For example, in dimension $2$, would irreducibility of $\Gamma$ and non-compactness of the image of $\Gamma$ in $\mathrm{PGL}(2,\R)$ characterise polynomial Fourier decay of all self-affine measures associated to $\Phi$?
 We also remark that Li's work \cite{Li2} on proving polynomial Fourier decay of stationary measures for split Lie groups also has links to other works such as in the study of exponential mixing, see \cite{LiPan} and also \cite{LPX}, where it was used to prove non-concentration.